Helping You Recover Compensation for Your Injuries and Anguish After a Virginia Beach Dog Bite that Wasn’t Your Fault.

 Dog bite settlement amounts are based on many different factors.
 A major factor?
-Whether or not their is insurance and the policy limits.
+Whether or not there is insurance and the policy limits.
 Policy limits often represent the ceiling for settlement negotiations.
-Beware, insurance companies will often make low-ball settlement offers.
-A Virginia Beach dog bite lawyer can negotiate a fair settlement.
+Beware, insurance companies will often make lowball settlement offers.
+A Virginia personal injury lawyer can negotiate a fair settlement.

-Depending on the circumstances surrounding your situation, the following may be included in your settlement.
+Depending on the circumstances surrounding your Virginia Beach dog bite, the following may be included in your settlement.

-- Pain and suffering: This is the right to compensation for physical pain and suffering and mental anguish you have suffered.
+- Pain and suffering: This is the right to compensation for your physical pain and mental anguish.

-- Loss of Earnings: You may recover for the loss of earnings which you suffered from your injuries.
+- Loss of Earnings: You may recover for the loss of earnings that you suffered from your injuries.

 - Future Loss of Earnings: Your injuries are permanent and have affected your ability to earn income in the future.